Methodology

 • We do not recommend specific asset allocations for your portfolio.

-Subscribers pay (during beta: nothing) to access the research output the agent produces.
-They are not buying investment recommendations.
-What they do with this research, whether to act on it, ignore it, use it as one input among many, or treat it as educational material only, is entirely their decision and responsibility.
+Access to Observed Markets is free and no payment is charged.
+Signing in (via a magic link sent to your email) unlocks the full research output, the complete history, and optional email digests and alerts.
+You are not buying investment recommendations.
+What you do with this research, whether to act on it, ignore it, use it as one input among many, or treat it as educational material only, is entirely your decision and responsibility.
 Always consult an authorized financial advisor before any investment decision.

 8. Changes to methodology